AndrewJBateman/angular-data-signals/README.md

 * Install dependencies using `npm i`
 * Run `ng serve` for a dev server.
 Frontend will open at `http://localhost:4200/` - refreshes on code changes
+* Run `npm run lint` to check files for correct typescript syntax.
+Currently no errors
+* Run `npm run lint:fix` to check ts and correct where possible (currently no errors to fix)
 * Run `npm run build` to generate a build file

 ## :wrench: Testing